aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 The following sample code explains how you can find Query Tables and List Objects related to External Data Connection.
 The code uses the [sample excel file](5472550.xlsm) which you can download from the provided link.
 You can also see the output of this sample code at the bottom of this article.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-tables-FindReferenceCellsFromExternalConnection-FindReferenceCellsFromExternalConnection.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-tables-FindReferenceCellsFromExternalConnection-FindReferenceCellsFromExternalConnection.java" >}}

 ## **Console Output**